Houston Livestock Show and Rodeo: Rodeo and concert

-One of the largest draws for the Houston Livestock Show and Rodeo is the 20 consecutive evenings of rodeo and concert, held in NRG Stadium.
-Tickets are relatively inexpensive, averaging about $29 in 2016, and also grant admission to the livestock show and fairgrounds.
-More than 43,000 season tickets are sold every year, with the remaining seats 30,000 seats available for individual-show sale.
+One of the largest draws for the Houston Livestock Show and Rodeo is the 21 consecutive evenings of rodeo and concert, held in Reliant Stadium.
+Tickets are relatively inexpensive, averaging about $35 in 2026, and also grant admission to the livestock show and fairgrounds.
+More than 47,000 season tickets were sold in 2026, with the remaining seats 23,000 seats available for individual-show sale.
 Members of the HLSR are given an opportunity to buy individual tickets before the general public.

 RodeoHouston is sanctioned by the Professional Rodeo Cowboys Association (PRCA).
-It offers one of the largest prize purses in North America, over $2 million, which count for the PRCA's National Finals Rodeo.
+It is the richest PRCA regular-season rodeo, offering $2.5 million to contestants, which counts for the National Finals Rodeo.
 RodeoHouston has received the PRCA Large Indoor Rodeo of the Year award a total of ten times (1991-1996, 1998-1999, 2004, and 2019).
 It features the top professional rodeo cowboys competing in tie-down roping, bareback bronc riding, team roping, saddle bronc riding, steer wrestling, and bull riding.
 There is also cowgirls competing in breakaway roping and barrel racing, both sanctioned by the Women's Professional Rodeo Association (WPRA).
 The contestants compete in a playoff format, with the champion in each event earning $65,000, a trophy saddle and belt buckle.
 For one day, from 2011 through 2019 and again in 2022, contestants competed in the RodeoHouston Super Shootout.
 Champions from each of the top 10 rodeos in North America, including RodeoHouston, were invited to compete as teams in a subset of rodeo events.
 In 2020 and since 2022, the entire rodeo has been televised live on The Cowboy Channel.

 After the professional rodeo concludes, there are two chuckwagon races in the arena.